David B. Phillips, MD, Ph.D., the inventor of the ReBuilder® Treatment System for Neuropathy.

 “After becoming a father to our four children, I invented the world’s first infrared ear thermometer (First Temp, 1985) in response to my concern with the dangerous level of mercury used in the common glass thermometers and the danger of breaking it inside the rectum.”
 I again said “There has to be a better way!”
 So, I created the infrared ear thermometer, a modality used throughout the world.
 Chances are, you probably have one of these thermometers in your home!

 When my dad’s discomfort began to affect his quality of life, I felt a similar need to find a solution to his condition.
 The result of my research into resolving my father’s painful neuropathy, is the ReBuilder®.
 ReBuilder® relieved my Fathers neuropathy until he passed away recently from Alzheimer’s.
 Even more, he lived a fully active life and worked every day in our quality control department.”

 More Information About David B. Phillips, MD, Ph.D.

-Additionally, Dr. Phillips has also made a number of television appearances discussing the ReBuilder device and even more people have shared their success stories on the news and in reviews.
+Dr. Phillips has even made a number of television appearances discussing the ReBuilder device, along with many people who have shared their success stories on the news and in reviews.

 Dr. Phillips – featured on the Heartbeat of America TV program.